-Water samples are collected approximately every month (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the middle of the lake and analyzed in the TERC laboratory for nutrient concentrations.
+Water samples are collected approximately every month (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the MLTP station in the middle of the lake.
+These samples are the processed and analyzed in the TERC laboratory for nutrient concentrations.
 Here the nitrate concentration is shown in the form of color contours.

-Most evident is the persistence of the

-high nitrate region in the lower part of the lake.
-It is evident that the limited extent of deep mixing in 2021 did not homogenize the nitrate distribution.
-Instead, a "nitricline" is evident between depths of 300 and 600 feet throughout the year.
+Most evident is the persistence of the high nitrate region in the lower part of the lake.
+It is evident that the limited extent of deep mixing in 2022 did not homogenize the nitrate distribution.
+Instead, a "nitricline" is evident between depths of 400 and 800 feet through much of the year.

 Although most of the introduced nitrate enters at the surface through atmospheric deposition, it is rapidly taken up by the algae and surface concentrations remain generally low.
 As algae sink and decompose, the nitrate they consumed reappears deep in the lake.
-At these depths, however, there is insufficient light for algae to grow and use these nutrients.
+At these depths, however, there is insufficient light for algae to grow and to use these nutrients.